Why I Became a Travel Nurse and How COVID Changed Everything: Season 2, Episode 2 of ‘Let’s Go Together’

 Kellee: (script) That's all for this episode of Let's Go Together, a podcast by Travel + Leisure.
 I'm your host, Kellee Edwards.
 You can follow our guest Deanna Wallace on Instagram at [hey nurse michelle] and check out her Tik Tok at [the sunshine nurse] Thanks to our production team at Pod People: Rachael King, Matt Sav, Danielle Roth, Lene Bech Sillisen, and Marvin Yueh .
 This show was recorded in Los Angeles, edited in New York City, and can be found wherever you get your podcasts.
 You can find out more at travel and leisure dot com slash podcast.
 You can find Travel + Leisure IG @travelandleisure, on Twitter @travelleisure, on TikTik @travelandleisuremag, and you can find me at @kelleesetgo.

-- Creating Systemic Sustainable Travel Experiences: Season 2, Episode 5 of 'Let’s Go Together'
+- On Tour With Margaret Cho: Season 2, Episode 14 of 'Let's Go Together'

-- Meet the Female Park Ranger Redefining the Role in Hawaii: Season 2, Episode 3 of 'Let’s Go Together'
+- Seeking Adventure in Remote Places with Brian McIntosh: Season 2, Episode 13 of 'Let's Go Together'